Joostul/UltraCryptoFolio/README.md

 - Use Html5 web storage instead of cookies.

 ## Ideas / long term:
-- Simple graphs in overview, graphs page for sophisticated graphs.
 - Get a logo and some actual design instead of ugly basic bootstrap.
 - Coin trends in graphs page.
 - Support fees.